-E. There are many opportunities for summer work in ecology, field biology, and environmental science on the listserve EVINTERNSHIPS.
-These listings also include a number of laboratory jobs of various sorts and are not limited to ecological opportunities only.
-Students with an interest in lab based biology are also encouraged to participate in this list serve.
+E. There are many opportunities for summer work in ecology, field biology, and environmental science on the listserv EVINTERNSHIPS.
+These listings also include a number of laboratory jobs of various sorts, including molecular approaches to questions that relate to multiple aspects of biology, and are not limited to ecological opportunities only.
+Students with an interest in lab-based biology are also encouraged to participate in this listserv.
 If you have an email account at Colorado College, you may request to subscribe or unsubscribe from this list by accessing http://listserv.coloradocollege.edu/archives/HTML/EVINTERNSHIPS.HTML

 F. Department Opportunities - Not for Academic Credit:

 The Biology Department offers a tutoring program.
 Junior and senior biology majors are available to assist students in all core classes in the department.
 Students wishing to participate in the program can obtain the names and phone numbers of tutors either from flyers posted in their classroom or from the biology paraprofessionals.
 Those students needing to be tutored should keep in mind that finding an available tutor takes time and planning.
 The student must find a tutor who is available and the tutor must contact the paraprofessional in charge of the program before a tutoring session can be scheduled.
 Students who call a tutor the night before an exam should not expect to be tutored that evening.
 If you are worried about a particular class but are not positive that you will require the assistance of a tutor, call a few tutors to determine who will be available that block and will best fit your needs.